DragonSenses/Curiosity/Rust/ch-6/ch06-02-match.md

   When the `match` expression executes, it compares the resultant value against the pattern of each arm, in order.
   - If a pattern matches the value, the code associated with that pattern is executed.
-  - If that pattern doesn’t match the value, execution continues to the next arm (similar to a coin-sorting machine).
+  - If that pattern doesn't match the value, execution continues to the next arm (similar to a coin-sorting machine).
   - We can have as many arms as we need: in Listing 6-3, our `match` has four arms.

 4. **Expression Result**: